rsarathy/OfCourse/README.md

 ###Planned Features
 - [ ] Fully fledged planning for all eight semesters
 - [ ] Course description support
-- [ ] Composite Difficulty Rating (CDR) to estimate the sanity of a semester's schedule
+- [ ] Composite Sanity Rating (CSR) to estimate the sanity of a semester's schedule
 - [ ] Recommender system to suggest courses